indaco/stickysalesbanner/README.md

 # Sticky Sales banner

-This module creates a sticky banner at the bottom of the pages.
+Prestashop module to create a sticky banner at the bottom of the pages.

 From SEO perspective, popup banners are not the ideal solution.
 With this module you overpass it in a simple way.